 A leading biotechnology provider set a corporate goal to slash emissions throughout its operations.
-Part of that initiative, through its involvement in the EV100 initiative, is to convert its sales fleet of more than 1,300 vehicles to an EV or plug-in hybrid by 2030, translating to an ambitious move toward vehicle electrification.
+Part of that initiative, driven through its involvement in the EV100 initiative, is to convert its sales fleet of more than 1,300 vehicles to electric vehicles (EVs) by 2030, translating to an ambitious move toward vehicle electrification.

 It has already made enormous strides toward its company-wide objective, implementing electrification and solar energy onsite with electric buses, solar-powered charging stations and green-certified buildings on campus.

 For the field, it transitioned to a combination of hybrid vehicles, plug-in hybrid electric vehicles (PHEV), and full battery-electric vehicles (BEV) until it’s possible for the entire fleet to operate solely on electricity.
 To make this changeover feasible, it is working with Wheels to build a solution that includes everything from vehicle acquisition to driver support.